 Inclusivity and accessibility (A11Y) are some of the main concerns of Spruce CSS.
-Our goal is to help you develop more accessible web-based projects through our code and documentation, where we will try to show you small, related tips and guidance where necessary.
+We aim to help you develop more accessible web-based projects through our code and documentation, where we will try to show you small, related tips and guidance where necessary.

 Building something more inclusive is a long process.
 We learn on the way, too, so this always will be a work in progress.

 Our primary reference is the Web Content Accessibility Guidelines 2.1 level AA.
 As a CSS framework, Spruce can’t tackle too much of this reference, but it is more critical at Spruce UI, where you can grab standalone components.

 We will meet the following accessibility-related issues:

-- The base colors and the base combinations will complete the color contrast guides.
+- The base colors and combinations will complete the color contrast guides.

 - We respect the user settings through

-- We care about semantics and will try to present the code examples more meaningfully.
+- We care about semantics and will present the code examples more meaningfully.